MattN-HB/aws-solutions-architect/README.md

  * Decouple services with swf and sqs
  * Cloud formation: Use the **CreationPolicy attribute when you want to wait on resource** configuration actions before stack creation proceeds.
  * Redshift = bigdata and business intelligence analytics
+ * Amazon Kinesis Data Firehose is the easiest way to load streaming data into data stores and analytics tools (e.g. splunk, elk,s3)

  </details>